aws-amplify/aws-sdk-ios/CONTRIBUTING.md

 ### New Features or Bug Fixes

-The AWS SDK for iOS is mostly code generated off of models written in JSON and each time a new feature or new service at AWS launches, these models get updated and thus our SDK also gets updated.
-Beyond these low-level generated SDK's, we have built some higher level clients that predate the creation of [Amplify](https://github.com/aws-amplify/amplify-ios) (our high-level libraries built on top of the AWS SDK).
+A significant portion of the AWS SDK for iOS is Objective-C code which has been generated from an internal/proprietary interface definition language (IDL).
+This generated code exposes AWS Service APIs.
+Given that these low-level service APIs can be difficult/complex to work with, we built a couple of high-level clients which remove some of the complexities of managing these service API calls.
 These higher level clients include:

 - `AWSMobileClient`
 - `AWSCognitoAuth`